-We conduct surveys to locate breeding American Oystercatchers.
-We complete these surveys on foot or from a vehicle or boat in areas of American Oystercatcher breeding habitat.
+Many members of the American Oystercatcher Working Group conduct surveys to locate breeding American Oystercatchers.
+These surveys are completed on foot or from a vehicle or boat in areas of American Oystercatcher breeding habitat.
 American Oystercatchers are generally conspicuous and easy to locate.
 We look for oystercatchers in pairs and exhibiting territorial behavior, which we identify as a breeding pair.
-We search for the breeding pair’s nest within their established territory.
+We then look for the pair’s nest within their established territory.
 Once we locate a nest, we check it frequently to determine how long it survives and when it hatches or fails.

 Sometimes we’re unable to determine why a nest fails if it disappears and there is no sign of what happened.
 Nests may be predated by various other animals which eat the oystercatcher eggs, or the eggs may be washed away by water.
 In an attempt to know what may have happened to the nest when we can’t be there to actually see it, we have developed methods to give us clues as to what occurred in our absence.
 Video cameras are used to record activity at and around the nests.
 We may partially bury a plastic cup with holes in the sides near a nest.
 If the cup is found with salt water in it, the area was washed over by high water.